 Inspired by the Sea of Cortez

-A couple of weeks ago I returned from an 11 day trip to the Baja Peninsula in Mexico diving the Sea of Cortez off a wonderful liveaboard called the Quino El Guardian.
+A couple of weeks ago I returned from an 11-day trip to the Baja Peninsula in Mexico diving the Sea of Cortez off a wonderful liveaboard called the Quino El Guardian.
 It was magical.
-It wasn't until I was up well before the sun was up at about 6:00am standing in the dark, squinting without my contact lens but seeing the many dolphins riding the waves below the bow of the boat, that I fully realized how much I had missed traveling.
+It wasn't until I was up well before the sun was up at about 6:00 am standing in the dark, squinting without my contact lens but seeing the many dolphins riding the waves below the bow of the boat, that I fully realized how much I had missed travelling.

 Waking up every day and bathing in the beauty of each pink and coral coloured sunrise while staring at the incredible geology of the rugged coast of the Baja peninsula glowing in the growing light was a blessing.

 If you're like me and are pretty stoic, you've just chugged along during the lockdowns and closures and weirdness of the last almost two years of this pandemic.
 Being away and discovering a new place was an absolute balm for my soul.
 I know how incredibly fortunate I am to have been able to enjoy a trip like this because other people have and continue to struggle as the economic impact of the pandemic has wreaked havoc for many lives.

 While the pandemic has definitely impacted my art practice - I know I'm still lucky.
 My biggest issue has been inspiration.
 A lack of inspiration forced me to keep busy in other ways.
 I felt like I had lost the momentum of 2019 and early 2020 after my solo show Waterlust.
 I felt like I was puttering around but wasn't feeling that fire.